 The conference traces its roots back to November of 1988 when 11 schools first met in Greenville, S.C. to form a Division II conference.
 Following a second meeting on Dec.
 3, 1989, five of those 11 schools, plus two others, formed the Peach Belt and begin play in fall 1990 with men's and women's basketball.
 The league became a full NCAA Division II conference in 1991-92 with 11 championship sports.

 The Peach Belt was less than a year old before capturing a national championship.
 The Columbus State golf team took the honor by winning the 1992 national crown, the first of three golf championships the Cougars own.
 One year later, the Lander men's tennis team began their record-breaking run of eight straight national titles, the first PBC dynasty.
 Since then, USCA men's golf has won three straight national titles from 2004-06 while Armstrong State won 10 women's tennis national titles, including five in a six-year span from 2008-13.

-The seven charter members of the conference were Armstrong Atlantic State University, Columbus State University, Francis Marion University, Georgia College, Lander University, USC Aiken and USC Upstate.
+The seven charter members of the conference were Armstrong State University, Columbus State University, Francis Marion University, Georgia College, Lander University, USC Aiken and USC Upstate.
 The name Peach Belt Athletic Conference was adopted in January of 1990 and modified to Peach Belt Conference in May of 2000.
 Marvin Vanover served as the league's first commissioner, retiring in 2007.

-The conference currently holds championships in 15 sports, seven for men and eight for women.
+The conference currently holds championships in 15 NCAA Division II sports, seven for men and eight for women.
 They are men’s and women’s cross country, men’s and women’s soccer, volleyball, men’s and women’s basketball, men’s and women’s tennis, baseball, softball, men’s and women’s golf and men's and women’s track and field.